-This course focuses on the operation of commercial refrigeration systems, ice machines (including installation and servicing of commercial air conditioning), Direct Digital Controls (DDC), and restaurant refrigeration systems.
-Students will perform mechanical and electrical diagnostics and repairs for commercial equipment.
+This course focuses on the operation of commercial refrigeration systems, ice machines, restaurant refrigeration systems, and the installation and service of commercial air conditioning.
+Student will perform mechanical and electrical diagnostics and repairs of commercial equipment.
+4.0 Credits

 TMT 01